 “It's private money," said Ginny Barnes, president-elect of the West Montgomery County Citizens Association and a member of the coalition.
 “I'm getting tired of getting characterized as this rich community that readily has the funds to engage in litigation with the county.
 We're out to right a wrong, and we're determined to do that.”

-In August, Gov. Martin O’Malley spoke out in favor of the farm and against Montgomery County Executive Isiah Leggett and the Board of Education, adding fuel to what already has been an intense conflict between county residents and county leaders.
+In and against Montgomery County Executive Isiah Leggett and the Board of Education, adding fuel to what already has been an intense conflict between county residents and county leaders.

 Last week the coalition proposed an end to the litigation – if three conditions are met.